lyyiyi/dslab25/README.md

 Put the yolo model weights in `obj_detection/dino/yolo_runs/yolov12_boundingbox2/weights/best.pt` Put the dino model weights in `obj_detection/dino/dinov2_finetune/base/final_model/`

+One can download the weights we got here for now (will be deleted at some point): https://drive.google.com/drive/folders/1jG1oAAIPkC0HQ8rD882kmf3sLeGSawBg

 # TODO:

 - augment with scale and shear